MarmiteDefontes/repository-structure/README.md

 ---

 ## About this font
-- A concise description that resumes the key points:
+A concise description that resumes the key points:
-- One or two key descriptor(s) (e.g. variable, minimal, grotesque, etc).
+- One or two key descriptor(s) (e.g. variable, minimal, grotesque, etc)
-- Why it was created and what it’s designed to do.
+- Why it was created and what it’s designed to do
-- Notable characteristics and features.
+- Notable characteristics and features
-- Anything extra you want people to know.
+- Scripts (e.g. Latin, Cyrillic, 日本語, etc)
-- Scripts (e.g. Latin, Cyrillic, etc).
+- Anything extra you want people to know

 ### 🖼️ Moodboard